 In Metro, I look at the impact the location is having on the crew.
 In short, it’s spectacular compared to the last two extremely brutal and isolaetd locations, Brazil and Gabon.

 And finally, for NPR, I did a story about the construction of the challenges.
 The challenge team’s work is pretty amazing, especially when you compare it to other reality series (Big Brother, ahem).

 As with any story, time and other constraints prevented me from including everything, so the Dream Team is only mentioned in passing, and production designer Dan Munday, who works side by side with challenge producer John Kirhoffer, also didn’t make the cut.
 Munday is the guy who creates the show’s incredibly intricate puzzles, and executive producer Dave Burris told me that Munday is “a mathematical genius” for his ability to fabricate them.
 Munday works alongside Kirhoffer–after he designs the show’s overall look and feel, including Tribal Council, with another production designer.

 Both men are “geniuses” and “just brilliant guys,” Probst told me.
-He also joked about their creative methods and while that didn’t make the piece, it’s worth hearing:

 Two seasons in Samoa not too shabby for a ‘Survivor’ [Metro]

 ‘Survivor: Samoa’ Rises To A Season Of Challenges [NPR]